mlabs-haskell/casper-examples/voting-dapp/README.md

 #### Step 1 - keys

-To deploy on testnet you will need keys.
-Keys can be created from Casper Waller browser extension, or using [casper-client](https://docs.casper.network/concepts/accounts-and-keys/).
-Keys created with Casper client can be imported to Casper Wallet browser extension.
+To deploy on the testnet, you will need keys.
+Keys can be created using the Casper Waller browser extension or the [casper-client](https://docs.casper.network/concepts/accounts-and-keys/).
+Keys created with the Casper client can be imported to the Casper Wallet browser extension.

-One secret key `.pem` file will be required to deploy the main contract with the current setup.
-It is possible to download keys from Casper Wallet browser extension if needed.
+To deploy the main contract with the current setup, you will need one secret key `.pem` file.
+It is possible to download keys from the Casper Wallet browser extension if needed.

-After keys are created and added to Casper Wallet you can use [faucet](https://testnet.cspr.live/tools/faucet) to request funds (only one request per address is allowed).
+After keys are created and added to the Casper Wallet, you can use the [faucet](https://testnet.cspr.live/tools/faucet) to request funds (only one request per address is allowed).

-There are some funded keys awaitable in the repo in [testnet-keys dir](./testnet-keys/).
+If necessary, there are some funded keys available in the [testnet-keys directory](./testnet-keys/) of the repository.

- It is required step as Casper Wallet will be used to sign deployments.
+It is a required step because the Casper Wallet will be used to sign deployments.

+Current state of the repo already has everything set up and keys should still have enough funds for experiments.

 #### Step 2 - build and test